Neurocutaneous Syndromes (Phakomatoses)

 Infantile spasms + hypopigmented (ash-leaf) spots on exam → think TSC.
 Wood lamp examination is essential in any infant presenting with infantile spasms to look for ash-leaf spots.
 Subependymal nodules (“candle-dripping”) near the foramen of Monro that enlarge → suspect SEGA → treat with everolimus (mTOR inhibitor) or surgery.

 TSC1/TSC2 normally inhibit mTOR signaling.
 Loss of hamartin-tuberin complex → constitutive mTOR activation → uncontrolled cell growth.
-Everolimus (mTOR inhibitor) is FDA-approved for SEGA and renal AML in TSC.
+Everolimus (mTOR inhibitor) is FDA-approved for SEGA, renal AML, and (since 2018, EXIST-3 trial) TSC-associated refractory focal seizures.
 It can shrink tumors without surgery but requires chronic administration — tumors may regrow upon discontinuation.

 Von Hippel-Lindau (VHL) Disease